-Drumbeat of opposition to family separation grows; Trump not budging
+U.S. congressional Republicans seek legislative fix to family separation crisis

 Parents who are referred by border agents for prosecution are held in federal jails, while their children are moved into border shelter facilities under the custody of the Office of Refugee Resettlement, a Department of Health and Human Services agency.

-A Reuters/Ipsos national opinion poll released on Tuesday showed fewer than one in three American adults support the policy.
-The June 16-19 poll found that 28 percent of people polled supported the policy, while 57 percent opposed it and the remaining 15 percent said they do not know.
+A Reuters/Ipsos national opinion poll released on Tuesday showed fewer than one in three American adults supporting the policy.
+The June 16-19 poll found that 28 percent of people polled supported the policy, while 57 percent opposed it and the remaining 15 percent said they did not know.

+Republicans were much more supportive than Democrats, with 55 percent backing it versus just 12 percent of Democrats, but they appeared less enthusiastic about the policy than they were about the president’s overall record on immigration.

 The images that have sparked widespread condemnation, of children in wire cages, are of a border patrol processing centre in McAllen, Texas.

-Three Republican senators - Ron Johnson, Ted Cruz and John Kennedy - called on Trump on Tuesday to allow families to stay together if they have crossed the border illegally, while lawmakers pursue legislation on wider immigration reform.
+A number of Republican senators called on Trump on Tuesday to allow families to stay together if they had crossed the border illegally, and Senate leaders said their chamber could have legislation to address the family separations matter in a matter of days.

-Cruz, who ran against Trump in the 2016 Republican presidential primaries, plans to introduce a bill this week that would prohibit the separations along with other reforms.

-“What I would do until we pass Ted’s bill is to continue to arrest and prosecute people for breaking the law, but allow their children to stay with them,” Kennedy said at a news conference with Johnson and Cruz.

-The bill is opposed by Democrats, who object to another provision that would cut legal immigration levels, and by conservative Republicans who are backing a rival bill that takes a harder line on immigration.

-In the Senate, Cruz said his bill would build temporary shelters where immigrant families could stay together in cases where there was no threat to the children’s safety, double the number of federal immigration judges and speed handling of asylum applications.
+“My hope is that this is not going to be something we’re going to do over a matter of weeks and months, but something we can do in a matter of days, hopefully this week,” Senate Majority Whip John Cornyn said.

+Senate Majority Leader Mitch McConnell echoed the new urgency.
+“We hope to reach out to the Democrats and see if we can get a result, which means making a law and not just get into some kind of sparring back and forth that leads to no conclusion,” he said.

+Top Democrats contended that Trump could change the policy with the stroke of a pen.

+“The president is trying set this trap in the public mind that somehow there is a law requiring him to do this and Congress can undo it,” said Senator Chris Van Hollen, who visited a detention centre in Brownsville, Texas, over the weekend.
+“We know this is a problem that was manufactured six weeks ago, and we’re seeing the awful results today.”

-Decrying “internment camps,” Democrats and their supporters disrupted a high-profile U.S. congressional hearing about an FBI probe on Tuesday.
+Decrying “internment camps,” Democrats and their supporters disrupted a U.S. congressional hearing on Tuesday about an FBI probe.

-With the sound of a young child crying in the background, the top Democrat on the House of Representatives Judiciary Committee, Jerrold Nadler, broke from traditional protocol and started reading from a statement, saying “these (migrant) children are not animals.”
-His Republican colleagues tried to shout over him “Out of order!”
+With the sound of a young child crying in the background, the top Democrat on the House of Representatives Judiciary Committee, Jerrold Nadler, broke from traditional protocol and started reading from a statement, saying: “These (migrant) children are not animals.”
+His Republican colleagues tried to shout over him: “Out of order!”

-On Tuesday, the attorneys general of 21 states called on Sessions in a letter to stop endangering children by separating them from their families.

-In the latest condemnation from abroad, the U.N. refugee agency has told Washington it is very concerned over the family separations, U.N.
-High Commissioner for Refugees Filippo Grandi told Reuters.

-Reporting by Sarah N. Lynch and Susan Cornwell; Additional reporting by Tim Ahmann, Amanda Becker, Makini Brice, Doina Chiacu and Lisa Lambert in Washington, Richard Lough in Paris and Tom Miles in Geneva; Writing by Doina Chiacu and Dan Burns; Editing by Frances Kerry
+Reporting by Sarah N. Lynch and Susan Cornwell; Additional reporting by David Morgan, Amanda Becker, Tim Ahmann, Makini Brice, Doina Chiacu and Lisa Lambert in Washington, Richard Lough in Paris and Tom Miles in Geneva; Writing by Doina Chiacu and Dan Burns; Editing by Frances Kerry and Peter Cooney